wp-plugins/player/readme.txt

 = 5.1 General Parameters of a theme in Spider Video Player =

-5.1.1 On the left menu select  Video Player > Theme
+5.1.1 On the left menu select  Video Player > Themes
 5.1.2 In the upper right corner click on the "Add a Theme" button.
 5.1.3 Title of theme.
 Choose a title for the theme.
 5.1.4 Width of player.
 Define the width of the video player.